 IFRS 13 Fair Value Measurement defines fair value, sets out in a single IFRS a framework for measuring fair value and requires disclosures about fair value measurements.
 IFRS 13 applies when another IFRS requires or permits fair value measurements or disclosures about fair value measurements (and measurements, such as fair value less costs to sell, based on fair value or disclosures about those measurements), except for: share-based payment transactions within the scope of IFRS 2 Share-based Payment; leasing transactions within the scope of IAS 17 Leases; measurements that have some similarities to fair value but that are not fair value, such as net realisable value in IAS 2 Inventories or value in use in IAS 36 Impairment of Assets.

-Notes to the Consolidated Financial Statements (Expressed in Canadian Dollars) Years ended June 30, 2012 and 2011 o) Future Accounting Changes (Continued)
+Notes to the Consolidated Financial Statements Years ended June 30, 2013 and 2012 (Expressed in Canadian Dollars)

+p) Future Accounting Changes (Continued)